CathyMouse96/W4182-Security-II/project2/Evaluation Report.md

 ### The following stress tests passed with major issues
 We found no major issues like core dumps or stacktraces

-\<The following types of tests passed with no issues or minor issues (and explain the issues).\>
-\<The following tests failed along with exact inputs and relevant output.\>

 ## Part 5: Clarity of the Code/Comments